10xStartuper/cpp/README.md

 - [x] 2.
 What are constructors and class methods in C++?
 - [x] 3.
 What is encapsulation in programming?
 - [x] 4.
 What is inheritance in programming?
+- [ ] 5.
+What is polymorphisam in programming?
+- [ ] 6.
+Relationship between Virtual Functions, Pure Virtual Functions and Abstract Classes in OOP.
+- [ ] 7.
+Abstraction explained with real-life examples and code!